 - a partner moving in or out.

 This might mean you will have to make a new claim for Universal Credit.
 The Tax Credit Office will tell you what you need to do.

-Call the Tax Credit Helpline on Tel.
-0345 300 3900 to make a claim or follow the link below:
+Call the Tax Credit Helpline on 0345 300 3900 to let them know about any changes to your circumstances.

 Keeping your tax credits up to date